markh2024/ConcreteCalculator/README.md

 ### Aims

 * To assist builders in calculating use of matarials
-*  Works out ratios and what matarils and costing you will  require
+* Calculates   matarials and costing of those matarials

 ### Features